telerik/ajax-docs/controls/editor/functionality/toolbars/buttons/add-your-own-buttons.md

 </telerik:RadEditor>
 ````

->note The selected ToolsFile or the built-in default tools file will not be loaded if you set the Tools collection in the control tag.
+>tip The selected ToolsFile or the built-in default tools file will not be loaded if you set the Tools collection in the control tag.

 ## Setting the tools via the ToolsFile property - the same way as in the previous versions of the control: